Mayenthedeveloper/African-Clothing-app/README.md

 Welcome to my E-commerce website called African Clothing.
 This website is built specifically for users who are interested in buying African Ankara Attire for women.
+By clicking the shop now button on the website, it takes users to all the avavilable products.
+Users are able to sort by catgories, and  Once a user clicks on the the item they are interested in to add it to cart, it takes them to the sign in page.
+Once a user registers, then signs in, it takes them to their empty cart to show that there is no item in their cart.
+User can then proceed to the product page, by clicking on African clothing.
+Once a user is done adding items into the cart, they can proceed to checking out, and then logging out.

 Check out the [live website.](https://african-clothing.mayenthedeveloper.vercel.app/)

 ![Lannding](https://user-images.githubusercontent.com/70912329/107882058-2a62be80-6e9c-11eb-92e2-d7888223d84c.png)